 Meet Weldaloy’s “Ring King” Tony Galli

-Galli started out his forging career working for a local forging company in his hometown of Reno, Nevada.
-This company worked primarily with the aerospace sector, and this gave Galli his insight into the industry.
-Galli, an adventurer at heart, left his first job to work in Monterrey, Mexico to build a forging plant from scratch.
+Galli started out his forging career working for a forging company in his hometown of Reno, Nevada.
+The company worked primarily with the aerospace sector.
+This gave Galli his foundation of knowledge for the forging industry.

 His workforce was as green as the field that was cleared to build the plant.

 “My ring operator had never rolled a ring before.
-My press operator had never operated a press before.
-My manipulator driver didn’t even drive a car.
-So we needed to do a lot of training.
-What I found was that sometimes it’s easier to train people who have no preconceived notions.”
+The press operator had never operated a press before.
+Our manipulator driver — he had not even driven a car.
+So obviously, we needed to do a lot of training,” says Galli.
+“What I found was that sometimes it’s easier to train people who have no preconceived notions.”

-Then an incredible opportunity came Galli’s way – one that was just too good to pass up.
+Then an incredible opportunity came Galli’s way; one that was just too good to pass up.

 Forgital, a forging company based in Vincenza, Italy, sought out Galli’s skill and knowledge for aerospace forgings.
-Forgital dates back to the 1800s, primarily hammered farming tools.
+Forgital dates back to the 1800s, primarily forging farming tools.
 Today, Forgital is now one of the largest forging companies in the world.

-And who wouldn’t want to work in Italy?
+Who wouldn’t want to work in Italy?